 Drawing on ten years of fieldwork, Bessire highlights the stark disconnect between the conditions of Ayoreo life for those out of the forest and the well-funded global efforts to preserve those Ayoreo still living in it.
 By showing how this disconnect reverberates within Ayoreo bodies and minds, his fragmented and experimental ethnography takes aim at the devastating consequences of our society’s continued obsession with the primitive and raises questions about anthropology’s capacity to further or impede Indigenous struggles for rights and dignity.
 The result is a critique of dehumanizing violence, a timely update to the classic literary ethnographies of South America, and, above all, a call for scholars and activists alike to rethink their notions of difference.
 Published by the University of Chicago Press, 2014 and available here.

-2015 Gregory Bateson Prize, Society for Cultural Anthropology
+Winner, 2015 Gregory Bateson Prize, Society for Cultural Anthropology

-2015 Society of Latin American and Caribbean Anthropology Book Prize
+Winner, 2015 Society of Latin American and Caribbean Anthropology Book Prize

-2015 Victor Turner Prize for Ethnographic Writing, Second Prize, Society for Humanistic Anthropology
+Second Prize, 2015 Victor Turner Prize for Ethnographic Writing, Society for Humanistic Anthropology